 Electro-Hydraulics INPR-162 3 hours

-Prerequisite: Basic Hydraulics or consent of instructor.
-This course introduces the use of electric controls in conjunction with the hydraulic circuits studied in Basic Hydraulics classes.
+Prerequisite: Basic Hydraulics or instructor approval.
+Introduces the use of electric controls in conjunction with the hydraulic circuits studied in Basic Hydraulics classes.
+Two hours lecture and two hours lab per week.

 Basic Pneumatics INPR-170 3 hours